 As found in Section 403.200 of Kentucky Code, a court will grant an order for maintenance when it finds that:

-- One party lack sufficient property to provide for their reasonable needs; and
+• One party lacks sufficient property to provide for their reasonable needs; and

-- The party in also unable to support themselves through employment (often times because they are the custodial parent of a shared child, and staying home with the child is more appropriate).
+• The party is also unable to support themselves through employment (often times because they are the custodial parent of a shared child and staying home with the child is more appropriate).